 With a huge selection of beaches, there is always another Florida beach vacation to come back for.
 Here are five beautiful beaches to start with:

-Panama City Beach: nestles on Florida’s Emerald Coast southwest of Tallahassee.
+Nestles on Florida’s Emerald Coast southwest of Tallahassee.
 The sugary white sand and frolicking bottlenose dolphins are highlights.
 Camp Helen State Park offers fishing and snorkeling, while St. Andrew’s State Park is known for surfing, swimming and wildlife viewing.

-Sanibel Island: lies off the coast of Ft.
+Lies off the coast of Ft.
 Meyers on the west coast.
 On this serene and scenic island, beaches attract seashell gatherers.
 Wildlife viewing is also recommended, since more than half the island is dedicated to wildlife refuges, the largest being the J.N.’
 Ding’ Darling Wildlife Refuge.
 Also, consider a visit to Lighthouse Beach to see the 19th Century lighthouse.

-Pass-a-Grille Beach: lies across the bridge from Tampa on the Gulf of Mexico in St. Petersburg, this lovely beach is a haven for windsurfing, parasailing, and kite-boarding.
+Lies across the bridge from Tampa on the Gulf of Mexico in St. Petersburg, this lovely beach is a haven for windsurfing, parasailing, and kite-boarding.
 For a little splash of culture, the Dalí Museum and Museum of Fine Arts are within easy reach.

-Miami’s South Beach: this is a vibrant city beach perfect for sunbathing and people watching on Florida’s Atlantic coast.
+This is a vibrant city beach perfect for sunbathing and people watching on Florida’s Atlantic coast.
 The beautiful nearby Art Deco neighborhood is also worth a visit.
 There is always something to see and do here, day and night.

-Beach activities in Florida
+Beach Activities in Florida

 The more than 1300 miles long coastline offers perfect conditions from various types of activities at the beach and in the ocean.

-Surfing: If you always wanted to learn how to surf, make sure to do it on your Florida beach vacation!
+If you always wanted to learn how to surf, make sure to do it on your Florida beach vacation!
 With comfortable sea temperatures, easy water access and light to moderate waves, The Sunshine State is an ideal place to get on the board.

-Paddleboarding: the beautiful waterways make this destination a haven for paddle boarding too!
+The beautiful waterways make this destination a haven for paddle boarding too!
 It is an exciting and fun activity for the whole family while you can discover the local flora and fauna as well as the rich wildlife including turtles and manatees.

-Kayaking: Florida has various paddling trails including springs, creeks, rivers and also some calm water beach areas.
+Florida has various paddling trails including springs, creeks, rivers and also some calm water beach areas.
 Rent a kayak or canoe and let the adventure begin; this is the best way of exploring the coastline’s natural beauty.

-Fishing: Florida is a top fishing destination There are numerous fishing piers along the coast that offer pole and equipment rental, or you can head out to the ocean for a deep-sea fishing experience.
+Florida is a top fishing destination There are numerous fishing piers along the coast that offer pole and equipment rental, or you can head out to the ocean for a deep-sea fishing experience.

-Shelling: hunting for seashells is one of most popular things to do in Florida that can be enjoyed by young and old.
+Hunting for seashells is one of most popular things to do in Florida that can be enjoyed by young and old.
 One can find the best shells on the Gulf Coast beaches, but shelling on the East Coast is also possible.

-Snorkeling: Florida waters host one of the largest barrier reef systems of the world with excellent conditions for underwater activities.
+Florida waters host one of the largest barrier reef systems of the world with excellent conditions for underwater activities.
 The best snorkeling beaches feature colorful natural reefs or artificial snorkel trails where a wide variety of marine species can be seen.

-Best time for a Florida beach vacation
+Best time for Florida beach vacation

 The Sunshine State is a year-round holiday destination.
 Florida’s climate is sub-tropical meaning the summers are hot, rainy and humid while the winters are mild with short cold spells.
 The southern regions (Miami and Key West) have tropical climate.